evannetwork/evannetwork.github.io/dev/hello-agent.md

 Here is also the place where we store the generated API object from earlier, in the `helloAPI` property.

-A thing to remember: ActionHero, and thus edge server, doesn't read the plugin configs from the plugin directories, it needs the config to be in its own config directory.
+A thing to remember: ActionHero, and thus Edge Server, doesn't read the plugin configs from the plugin directories, it needs the config to be in its own config directory.
 The simplest way to do this is this:

 ```sh
 $ ln config/smart-agent-hello.js ../edge-server/config/smart-agent-hello.js
 ```

 You can copy it of course, too.
-The config that is used is the one in the edge server config directory, though.
+The config that is used is the one in the Edge Server config directory, though.

-You still have to tell edge server that there is a plugin.
+You still have to tell Edge Server that there is a plugin.

 ```sh
 $ edit ../edge-server/config/plugins.js